Our Board

 Mr Anthony McAteer BEM (Chair of Regulation & Quality Committee)

-Tony McAteer is the Operations Manager at Clanrye Group.
+Tony McAteer is the Facilities Health Manager at Clanrye Group.
 Based in Newry, Clanrye Group provides structured and supervised training alongside employability support to help prepare young people for the world of work.
 Tony is experienced in delivering qualifications and working with a range of awarding bodies.
-He also has experience is preparing for ETI inspections and ensuring quality standards are maintained within his organisation.
+He also has experience in preparing for ETI inspections and ensuring quality standards are maintained within his organisation.

 Mrs Kate Fleck

-Kate Fleck retired in 2018 and has made a valuable contribution to the NI health sector throughout her career.
-She is the former CEO of Arthritis Care in NI, having led the organisation from Nov 2006 to Jun 2018 (over 11 years).
-Before that, she was NI Director of Diabetes UK (Sep 1999 - Sept 2006 (7 years).
-In addition, Kate has served on numerous Board’s which include, the Family Fund, CO3 and its CO3 Health and Social Care Special Interest Group.
-Kate continues to play an active role in NI by currently serving on the South East Local Commissioning Group, which is responsible for the commissioning of health and social care by addressing the care needs of its local population.
+Kate Fleck has made a valuable contribution to the NI health and social care sector throughout her career.
+She is the former National Director of Arthritis Care in NI, having led the organisation from November 2006 to June 2018.
+Before that, she was NI Director of Diabetes UK and Assistant Director for PHAB NI.
+Since her retirement, Kate has served on numerous Boards including, the Family Fund, CO3, and its CO3 Health and Social Care Special Interest Group.
+Kate continues to play an active role in NI by currently serving on the South Eastern Local Commissioning Group, which is responsible for the commissioning of health and social care by addressing the care needs of its local population.
+She has recently been appointed as NI Trustee for Contact and as a Member of the BMA PLG (Patient Liaison Group).

 Mrs Ann McGuinness